Updated on 8/14/23

 Additionally, his sperm needs some time to swim all the way through your reproductive system to reach the egg.
 Because of both of these factors, the chances of getting pregnant on ovulation day are about 20%.

 You may be surprised by how low that number is — we sure were!
 The good news is that ovulation day is not the only day each cycle when it’s possible to get pregnant.
-Let’s keep going.

 What are the chances of getting pregnant before or after ovulation?

-While eggs can only live for no more than a day after ovulation, sperm can actually have a much longer life span.
+You may wonder, can you get pregnant before ovulation?
+Not quite, but, while eggs can only live for no more than a day after ovulation, sperm can actually have a much longer life span.
 Healthy sperm may survive in your reproductive tract for up to 5 days.

 In fact, having intercourse during the few days leading up to ovulation can help ensure the sperm is ready and waiting for the egg once ovulation occurs.
 You should start “trying” ideally up to 3 days before ovulation actually occurs.